The question of how to bring innovation to a company is certainly something I've spent a lot of time researching over the past 15 years.

 - Divergent thinking is used to generate ideas; it is a broad search for ideas, done without judgment and without constraint

-- Convergent thinking is used to select and prioritize ideas; it is a focused effort to screen, select and prioritize ideas using specific decision-making criteria
+- Convergent thinking is used to select and prioritize ideas; it is a focused effort to screen, select and prioritize ideas using specific decision-making criteria (Get your free download of our Creative Thinking Guidelines, which explains divergent and convergent thinking further.)

 If your brainstorming sessions aren’t framed using a challenge question, if there are no rules or guidelines around what kind of thinking to do (and when and how), and you don’t know who owns the challenge and what they’ll do with your ideas once they have them, your organization isn’t garnering the value needed to produce innovation.